-So, you and your best friend are moving in together!
+So, you’re going to start living with your best friend!
 Life seems like it’s going to be a never ending sleepover and fun with the person who just gets you.
 Then something happens: the flood of horror stories of those two friends you thought would never part but did once they lived together come rushing in.
 Although there are a scary amount of cases where two friends could only be friends if they didn’t live together, I would like to say that there are those pairs that not only survive being roommates but are better for it.

 1) Level Expectations